Sophie Marceau

 Sophie Marceau and Andrzej Żuławski

-For love, Sophie unhesitatingly broke her contract, paid compensation, and left with her beloved to his homeland.
+For love, Sophie didn't hesitate to break her contract, pay the compensation, and follow her beloved to his homeland.
 The actress lived in Poland for over ten years, and in 1995, their son Vincent was born there.

 Vincent, son of Sophie Marceau